you look up and nothing looks back. you look around, and nobody replies. one theorem answers both.

 spoiler: nobody knows which one is real. sleep tight.

-here are 10 reasons the universe might be empty. some are comforting. most are not.
+12 reasons the universe might be empty.

 click cards to flip